kwhitley/itty.dev/src/routes/itty-router/route-patterns/+page.md

 // GET /test/foo/bar
 ```

-### 6. greedy params
+### 6. "Greedy" params

-Need a param that may include otherwise challenging characters, like a `/`?
 A final named route param may be set as "greedy" by adding a `+` to the end.
-This will capture anything following.
+This will capture anything following, including slashes and otherwise challenging characters.

 For example:
 ```js